GoodnessJames/Data-Analyst-Documentary/my-progress-tracker/goals.md

 **Date:** Oct 28, 2025

-**Focus:** SELECT Statements in MySQL
-           WHERE Clause in MySQL
-           GROUP BY & ORDER BY

 **Duration:** 3 hrs

 **Topics covered:**
 HAVING vs WHERE – 3:46
 LIMITS + ALIASING – 3:57
-JOINS in MySQL – 17:11
-UNIONS in MySQL – 7:22

 **Result:** I wrote practice queries and did project tasks on the topics above.